-School of Italian Language and Cultural Studies at Siena Scholarship
+School of Italian Language and Cultural Studies at Siena Scholarships

-A scholarship for a student to pursue a short-term course in Italian language and culture at the School of Italian Language and Cultural Studies at Siena.
+Two part-tuition scholarships for students to pursue a short-term course in Italian language and culture at the School of Italian Language and Cultural Studies at Siena.

 The Tokai Bank Ltd. Conference Award